-Midlands Partnership NHS Foundation Trust (MPFT) is committed to investing in the future of health and care to make life better for the communities we serve.
+Midlands Partnership University NHS Foundation Trust (MPFT) is committed to investing in the future of health and care to make life better for the communities we serve.

 Background